consolibyte/quickbooks-php/README.md

 	http://wiki.consolibyte.com/wiki/doku.php/quickbooks     (legacy)
 	http://www.consolibyte.com/docs/index.php/QuickBooks     (new wiki)

-If you are using the Web Connector, make sure you read the [quick start guide for the Web Connector](http://www.consolibyte.com/docs/index.php/PHP_DevKit_for_QuickBooks_-_Quick-Start)
+If you are using the Web Connector (QuickBooks FOR WINDOWS), make sure you read the [quick start guide for the Web Connector](http://www.consolibyte.com/docs/index.php/PHP_DevKit_for_QuickBooks_-_Quick-Start)

-If you are using the Intuit Partner Platform/Intuit Anywhere, make sure you read the [quick start guide for IPP/IA] (http://www.consolibyte.com/docs/index.php/PHP_DevKit_for_QuickBooks_-_Intuit_Partner_Platform_Quick-Start)
+If you are using QuickBooks ONLINE (Intuit Partner Platform/Intuit Anywhere), make sure you read the [quick start guide for IPP/IA] (http://www.consolibyte.com/docs/index.php/PHP_DevKit_for_QuickBooks_-_Intuit_Partner_Platform_Quick-Start)

 -------------------------------------
 ###Keith Palmer###